-The Development Board assists the Director in raising funds to support the Institute’s research activities and in engaging with firms, foundations and individuals who are interested in cutting-edge mathematical sciences research.
+The Campaign Board assists the Director in raising funds to support the Institute’s research activities and in engaging with firms, foundations and individuals who are interested in cutting-edge mathematical sciences research.
 Its members are leading mathematical scientists and business people with a deep and abiding interest in the aims of the Institute.

 Graham Keniston-Cooper is a private investor and a non-executive director of a number of companies.
 He has had a long and distinguished career in private equity, including significant investment, CEO and board experience including General Partner at Cinven, CEO of Lazard Private Equity Partners and Head of Morgan Stanley Private Equity in Europe.
 Prior to his career in private equity Graham worked as head of business development at Kingfisher and senior consultant at The Boston Consulting Group.